-- The rationalists accounted for the certainty of mathematics on the basis of innate ideas. - ► Their account of our knowledge of the physical world may have seemed implausible, since it impugned the role of the senses. - See Leibniz on transeunt causation, for example. - But the rationalists supplied plausible accounts of our knowledge of mathematics. - Locke rejected pure reason, and produced a more intuitively satisfying sensory account of our knowledge of the physical world. - Locke's account of mathematics, which relied on abstraction, was less plausible. - Mathematics is certain, but does not concern real things. - Mathematical theorems are about our ideas and their relations. - Locke defends the certainty of mathematics, but he makes mathematical objects individual, personal, and psychological rather than universal.
+- The rationalists accounted for the certainty of mathematics on the basis of innate ideas. - ► Their account of our knowledge of the physical world may have seemed implausible, since it impugned the role of the senses. - ► E.g. Leibniz on transeunt causation - ▶ But the rationalists supplied plausible accounts of our knowledge of mathematics. - Locke rejected pure reason and produced a more intuitively satisfying sensory account of our knowledge of the physical world. - Locke's account of mathematics, which relied on abstraction, was less plausible. - Mathematics is certain, but does not concern real things. - Mathematical theorems are about our ideas and their relations. - Locke defends the certainty of mathematics, but he makes mathematical objects individual, personal, and psychological. - ► Everyone's mathematical theorems are about their own mathematical ideas.